 Vision care services are covered and include vision examinations, eyeglasses, optician, and optometrist and ophthalmologist services.
 Eyeglasses, sunglasses and contact lenses shall be provided only if prescribed by or through the MCO Network physicians or Network optometrists.
-The MCO must make available a reasonable selection of eyeglass frames, including specialty frames required by people who cannot wear standard frames, but is not required to make available an unlimited selection.
+The MCO must make available a reasonable selection of eyeglass frames, but is not required to make available an unlimited selection.
 Replacement of lost, stolen or irreparably damaged eyeglasses, sunglasses, and contact lenses may be covered upon a showing of Medical Necessity and may be limited to replacement by the same frames.
 [Minnesota Statutes, §256B.0625, subd.
 12; Minnesota Rules, Part 9505.0277]